steadylearner/blog/posts/pt/Rust/How to use Docker with Rust.md

 }
 ```

-2. With Rust official Docker image.
+2. Com a imagem oficial do Rust:

 ```json
 {